-Reporting options and resources for anyone who experiences, witnesses or hears of prohibited bias, discrimination, harassment, sexual assault or retaliation, please see table (page 108).
+Reporting options and resources for anyone who experiences, witnesses or hears of prohibited bias, discrimination, harassment, sexual assault or retaliation.
 SoN encourages students to seek resolution at the course, program, SoN level within their comfort level; and for regional campus students AAEO, may refer students to local resources.